In today’s post: This batwing top pattern is super easy to sew and looks great on all body types!

 Anyway, sometimes a nice elbow-length sleeve is just a good thing.

 This shirt is actually a pretty weird shape when it’s not on.
-It looks like this:
+It looks like this – hence the term batwing top:

 Odd, I know, but it works…as long as you sew it up in a soft, drapey, stretchy knit fabric.
 Anything with too much body will probably end up looking dumpy.
 But something delicate and drapey will give you the slouchy, relaxed look we’re going for.
 Plus I gotta say that I love not having material right under my arm.
 Makes my pits nice and breezy.
 Not that I’m normally a sweaty person, but you know, chasing kids around all day can give anyone’s deodorant a workout.